 On 21 January 2015, the EPA published proposed corrections and amendments to Subpart JJJJJJ (80 FR 2871).
-The corrections are necessary due to typographical errors and omissions in the latest version of the rule as it appears in the CFR.
-For example, §63.11225(b) needs to clarify that for a boiler subject to Energy Assessment and/or tune-up requirements, but not emission limits, the required compliance report only needs to be submitted on a biennial (2-year) or 5-year compliance basis as applicable to that boiler.
+The corrections were necessary due to typographical errors and omissions in the latest version of the rule as it appeared in the CFR.
+The EPA finalized changes to the rule in the Federal Register on 14 September 2016 (81 FR 63112).